rsvim/rfc/1-TUI/3-Layout.md

 Of course there is a big gap between TUI layout and a browser that running CSS layout.
 Here we have some very fundamental principles when using CSS Flexbox with Rsvim TUI:

+#### Limited Resource

-- Grapheme based TUI has very limited spaces compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.
+Grapheme based TUI has very limited spaces compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.

+For example, a website HTML usually use below components to present and highlight its content:

+- Margin and padding
+- Gaps and spacing
+- Text content centered with whitespaces on both sides